-In this interview, we will be speaking to Dr Hurriyah El Islamy who is a member of the executive board in the Hajj fund for the Republic of Indonesia.
+In this interview, we will be speaking to Dr Hurriyah El Islamy, a member of the Executive Board of the Hajj Fund Management Agency (BPKH) for the Republic of Indonesia.
 She was appointed by the President of Indonesia, Joko Widodo.
 Previously, she was a consultant for the President of the Central Informatics Organisation in Bahrain.
-She has also served as an IFN Advisory Board member, Shariah Board Member and Strategic Advisor of Islamic Fintech Alliance and also as the Head of Professional Development in AAOIFI prior to which she served as AAOIFI Shariah Central Board Working Group member.
+She has also served as an IFN Advisory Board member, Shariah Board Member and Strategic Advisor of Islamic Fintech Alliance and the Head of Professional Development in AAOIFI before which she served as an AAOIFI Shariah Central Board Working Group member.
 Until recently, she was an IMF expert in Islamic Finance and a member of the Islamic Finance Advisory Council of the AIFC.
-The discussion will touch on her background, what she is currently working on, fintech and investing in Indonesia.
+The discussion will touch on her background, her current work, fintech and investing in Indonesia.

 You can watch the full interview here:

 Can you share more on your history and background?

 My name is Dr Hurriyah El-Islamy and I’m a member of the Executive Board of the Hajj Fund Management Agency (BPKH) for the Republic of Indonesia which, is worth 139.5 trillion rupiahs or around $8-9 billion USD.
 We manage this fund to ensure that there is enough profit each year to subsidize Hajj for Indonesian pilgrims as half of the expenses are borne by us and to generate income for the 4.5 million people who are waiting for their turn to go for Hajj.